8.0 Respiratory System

 - Provide examples of when, how, and to whom respiratory system drugs may be administered

-- Identify the side effects and special considerations associated with respiratory system drugs
+- Describe the mechanism of action, adverse and side effects, and nursing considerations associated with respiratory system drugs

 - Include considerations and implications of using respiratory system drugs across the lifespan